thorion21/L-VE-Platformer/README.txt

 @ World

-    Manages all entities and components and filters the according component fields to match the system
+    Manages all entities, components and filters the according component fields to match the system.
+    Manages the insertion of a new system or removal of an already existing one.

 @ Entity